General Manager – Emily McAuley

-As well as managing our accounts and facilities bookings, Emily is also a professional dancer and teacher, having recently performed at Resolutions at The Place, London.
+As well as managing all aspects relating to Arlington Arts, Emily is also a professional dancer and teacher, having recently performed at Resolutions at The Place, London.
 Emily is Company Director for West Berkshire’s Ace Dance Company, teaching their juniors and the main company.

 Technical Manager – Vicky Allen